systemslab/popper-paper/paper/paper.md

 ## Automated Performance Regression Testing

-Open source projects such as the Linux kernel go through rigorous performance testing to ensure that newer versions don't introduce any problems.
+Open source projects such as the Linux kernel go through rigorous performance testing to ensure that newer versions do not introduce any problems.
 Performance regression testing is usually an ad-hoc activity but can be automated using high-level languages [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].